 2. Please describe how oral translation services are available to all potential enrollees and enrollees, regardless of language spoken.

-Please see Part IV: Program Operations B: Information to Potential Enrollees and Enrollees, Additional Information
+See Part IV: Information to Potential Enrollees and Enrollees (5 of 5)

 3. The State will have a mechanism in place to help enrollees and potential enrollees understand the managed care program.